MagalixTechnologies/templates/stable/ubuntu-vnc/README.md

 1- Create new app

-2- Select ubuntu-vnc template from the data science templates
+2- Select ubuntu-vnc template from the Producticity Apps templates

 3- You can now get the running application URL from the console, by clicking Endpoints
 ![Application Endpoints](../../docs/resources/mgx_endpoint.png "Application Endpoints")